ScioShield/Kali-Purple-Elastic-Install/README.md

 `echo "Kali_Purple_IP kali-purple.kali.purple" >> /etc/hosts`

 ## Improvements
-Think about creating a certs dir again and move the CA there so a python server can be used to distribute the Agent, tokens and cert?
+Write examples to install the Agent on Windows and Linux with a python server